dell/common-github-actions/go-code-tester/README.md

 The `skip-test` is a regex and passed directly as the -skip option to the `go test` command.

 The `run-test` is a regex and passed directly as the -run option to the `go test` command.

+The `exclude-directory` is an optional parameter to filter out directories you want to exclude from the `go test` command.